Childhood vaccination rates fall again, alarming experts, CDC

 “We have seen some hesitancy in vaccines during the pandemic related mostly, I think to the COVID vaccine.
 This could in some cases have translated over to routine vaccinations and that’s something that we’re watching very closely,” the CDC’s Peacock said.

-“What we know though is that the way to impact that is for families to have conversations with their trusted doctors, health care providers, about the importance of vaccination.”
+“What we know though is that the way to impact that is for families to have conversations with their trusted doctors, health care providers, about the importance of vaccination,” she added.